World War 3 Alert: U.S. Supersonic Bombers Buzz North Korea As Trump Says ‘We’ll Handle’ Kim Jong Un Regime

 Calling the North Korean government a “brutal regime,” Trump warned cryptically that the United States would “be able to handle it.”

-Though the B1 B bomber runs on Tuesday were intended as a show of force against North Korea, according to the Air Force, contrary to some media reports the bombers are not equipped to deliver nuclear weapons.
+Though the B1 B bomber runs on Tuesday were intended as a show of force against North Korea, according to the Air Force, contrary to some media reports, the bombers are not equipped to deliver nuclear weapons.

 The B1 first went into service in 1986 and was at that time designed as a long-range aircraft capable of delivering a nuclear payload.
 But in 1994, the U.S. military phased out the plane’s nuclear capabilities, cutting off funding for upkeep of the B1 B’s nuclear functionality.

-However, the plane was still considered capable of carrying and dropping nuclear weapons until 2007, when under the original START treaty signed in the final days of the Soviet Union — but remaining in effect for 15 years when a new START treaty was signed between the U.S. and Russia — the B1 B was converted to become a conventional weapons bomber only.
+However, the plane was still considered capable of carrying and dropping nuclear weapons until 2007 under the original START treaty signed in the final days of the Soviet Union in 1991.
+But in an agreement that would remain in effect for 15 years when the new START treaty was signed between the U.S. and Russia in 2010, the B1 B was converted to become a conventional weapons bomber only.

 [Featured Image By U.S. Air Force Staff Sgt.
 Bennie J. Davis III/Wikimedia Commons]